 - The United States supports the principle that disputes between countries should be resolved peacefully, without coercion, intimidation, threats, or the use of force, and in a manner consistent with international law. - The United States supports the principle of freedom of seas, meaning the rights, freedoms, and uses of the sea and airspace guaranteed to all nations in international law.
-The United States opposes claims that impinge on the rights, freedoms, and lawful uses of the sea that belong to all nations. - The United States takes no position on competing claims to sovereignty over disputed land features in the ECS and SCS. - Although the United States takes no position on competing claims to sovereignty over disputed land features in the ECS and SCS, the United States does have a position on how competing claims should be resolved: Territorial disputes should be resolved peacefully, without coercion, intimidation, threats, or the use of force, and in a manner consistent with international law.
+The United States opposes claims that impinge on the rights, freedoms, and lawful uses of the sea that belong to all nations. - The United States takes no position on competing claims to sovereignty over disputed land features in the ECS and SCS. - Although the United States takes no position on competing claims to sovereignty over disputed land features in the ECS and SCS, the United States does have a position on how competing claims should be resolved: Territorial disputes should be resolved peacefully, without coercion, intimidation, threats, or the use of force, and in a manner consistent with international law. - Claims of territorial waters and EEZs should be consistent with customary international law of the sea and must therefore, among other things, derive from land features.

-88 Department of Defense, Asia-Pacific Maritime Security Strategy, undated but released August 2015, pp. 15-17.

-- Claims of territorial waters and EEZs should be consistent with customary international law of the sea and must therefore, among other things, derive from land features.
 Claims in the SCS that are not derived from land features are fundamentally flawed. - Parties should avoid taking provocative or unilateral actions that disrupt the status quo or jeopardize peace and security.
+The United States does not believe that large-scale land reclamation with the intent to militarize outposts on disputed land features is consistent with the region's desire for peace and stability.

+84 Department of Defense, Asia-Pacific Maritime Security Strategy, undated but released August 2015, pp. 15-17.

-The United States does not believe that large-scale land reclamation with the intent to militarize outposts on disputed land features is consistent with the region's desire for peace and stability. - The United States, like most other countries, believes that coastal states under UNCLOS have the right to regulate economic activities in their EEZs, but do not have the right to regulate foreign military activities in their EEZs. - U.S. military surveillance flights in international airspace above another country's EEZ are lawful under international law, and the United States plans to continue conducting these flights as it has in the past.89 - The Senkaku Islands are under the administration of Japan and unilateral attempts to change the status quo raise tensions and do nothing under international law to strengthen territorial claims.
+- The United States, like most other countries, believes that coastal states under UNCLOS have the right to regulate economic activities in their EEZs, but do not have the right to regulate foreign military activities in their EEZs. - U.S. military surveillance flights in international airspace above another country's EEZ are lawful under international law, and the United States plans to continue conducting these flights as it has in the past.85 - The Senkaku Islands are under the administration of Japan and unilateral attempts to change the status quo raise tensions and do nothing under international law to strengthen territorial claims.